stanford-robotics-center/src_mocap/README.md

 ## Steaming data
 Ideally, it is best to stream data over the ```SRC``` network instead of directly connecting via ethernet to Optitrack computers to avoid others from losing the ability to stream data.
 It would be best to send a Wifi MAC address for your laptop/device that would like to stream Optitrack data to Zen.
 We can then request the network manager in EE to assign static IP addresses for your devices to be on ```SRC``` network.

+Note that the above only works if the device is registered with Stanford.

 ## OceanWalk
 License: Motive Tracker\
 Public Domain: SRC-KVM-HRI.stanford.edu